rossharper/Hexrot/README.md

 An hexagonal Android experiment.
 In progress.
 Playing with some ideas.
 They may be terrible.

+Warning: hacks are abundant.

 TODO:

-- implement AndroidSodaDetailsScreenDisplayEventFactory to actually display the screen
+- backstack for second screen

 - need to split out providers and fetchers.
 Make them hexagonal
 - UNIT TEST SOME OF THIS!